 Where is It?

 Majuli Island is located in the state of Assam.
 Situated in the Brahmaputra River, it is 20 kilometers from the city of Jorhat and 326 kilometers from Guwahati.
-Majuli Island is accessible only via ferry from the banks of the tiny town of Nimatighat (about 12 kilometers from Jorhat).
+Majuli Island is accessible only via a one-hour ferry ride from the tiny town of Nimati Ghat (about 12 kilometers from Jorhat).

 There are two towns on the island, Kamalabari and Garamur, and many little villages dotted throughout the landscape.
 Kamalabari is the first town you’ll encounter, about 3 kilometers from the ferry and Garamur just a couple of kilometers further away.
 Both have basic provisions available.

-A ferry ride costs 30 rupees per person and an additional 700 rupees if you want to take your car.
+A ferry ride costs 15 rupees per person, one way, and an additional 700 rupees if you want to take your car.
+It's a government-operated service, so don't expect anything luxurious (the ferry is just a big wooden boat with benches).
 A car is advisable as there is limited transport to get around the island, although renting a bicycle is a feasible option once you’re in town.
 At the suggestion of Kipepeo, a helpful North East India Tour operator, we arranged a private vehicle with prices starting from 2,000 rupees per day for vehicle and driver.

 If you’re planning on taking a vehicle do call up the day before and book to ensure they save you a spot.
 Bookings can be made in Assamese only, so get a local to help you: Ferry Manager +91 9957153671.

-If you don’t have your own vehicle, you can jump on one of the packed buses that greet the ferries and will take you to both Kamalabari and Garamur for 20 rupees.
+If you don’t have your own vehicle, you can jump on one of the packed buses or shared auto rickshws that greet the ferries and will take you to Kamalabari or Garamur.
+They won't drop you to where you're staying though.
+Alternatively, private jeeps are available for a few hundred rupees.
+To cut the cost, you can choose to share them with other travelers who may be going your way.

 Jorhat is accessible by road and train.
 Bus services go regularly to and from major towns in Assam including Guwahati, Tezpur and Sivasagar, as well as Kaziranga National Park.
-There is also a Shatabdi train service (12067) from Guwahati to Jorhat that leaves every day at 6.30 a.m. except Sunday.
+There is also a Shatabdi train service (12067) from Guwahati to Jorhat that leaves every day except Sunday at 6.30 a.m. and arrives in Jorhat at 1.30 p.m.
 If you’re driving, the roads to Jorhat aren’t bad.
-Thanks to the new highway that’s being built from Guwahati, it is possible to do the journey in about six hours.
+Thanks to the new highway from Guwahati, it is possible to do the journey in about six hours.

 When to Visit